lucky-vers/Cryptonite-Taskphase/Writeup.md

 - `-size 1033c` filters the results to files that are only 1033 (`1033`) bytes (`c`) large.
 - `! -executable` is a negation of the `-executable` argument, i.e. *"only show files that are not (`!`) executable"*

-The results of the command are as follows.
+The result of the command is this

 ```